bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 - [ ] **Charon Improvements**
 	- [ ] When Charon goes to slam, make him raise his hands slightly first.
 	- [ ] Improve the feedback for payment of life at toss's start.
 Have Charon's hand move over to grab the fragments, then slam down to flip the coins, or something like that.
 Even adding a slight delay might help.
 This slam should have a more basic effect than the malice slam, but can otherwise be similar.
+	- [ ] When monsters are in play, Charon's hands should move up a bit.
 - [ ] **Improved Graphical effects for coins**
 	- [ ] Play slight particle effect for any power use (burst of colored pixels, color changes per coin).
 	- [ ] Activating a coin - burst of particles; let's also make the coin rise up slightly while activated like it used to (that was kinda cool)